 Kirk Leslie - Graduate Programs Coordinator & Assistant to Director of Strategic Initiatives

-The Office of Strategic Initiatives manages the marketing, recruitment, budgeting, admissions, registration, and student services for the following programs: LLM in U.S. Law, LLM in Entertainment, Media, and Sports (EMS) Law, Certificates in EMS, and the online Master of Laws (MLS) degree.
+The Office of Strategic Initiatives manages the marketing, recruitment, budgeting, admissions, registration, and student services for the following programs: LLM in U.S. Law, LLM in Entertainment, Media, and Sports (EMS) Law, Certificates in EMS, and the online programs.
 This office provides support to the faculty and advisors of each of the above programs, as well as non-academic support for students in the LLM and Certificate programs.

 The Diane and Guilford Glazer Institute for Jewish Studies